darahask/EduApp/README.md

 * Improving the UI Flow and adding more HOTs and materials
 * Chat rooms, following a user mechanism
 * Guidance and counselling feature
-* Adding a feature where people can find Tutors nearby.
+* Adding a feature where users can find Tutors nearby.